k-stz/config-weaver-operator/notes.md

 	/go/pkg/mod/sigs.k8s.io/controller-runtime@v0.20.3/pkg/internal/source/kind.go:64
 2025-06-05T22:42:40Z	ERROR	controller-runtime.source.EventHandler	failed to get informer from cache	{"error": "failed to get server groups: Get \"https://myraspi:44949/api\": dial tcp: lookup myraspi on 192.168.0.1:53: no such host"}
 ```
 Which is an issue with the container network not being able to lookup in my lan DNS.
-Which is good enough for now.
-Let's focus on getting that pod deployed in the target cluster!
+To add the lookup docker you can either:
+- volume mount your /etc/hosts that has the `myraspi <ip>` entry or the more native way
+- using the -- `--addh-host` option with the docker cli: `docker run --rm -v $HOME/.kube/config:/kubeconfig:ro -e KUBECONFIG=/kubeconfig --add-host myraspi:192.168.0.123 controller:latest controller:latest`